-Sedum adolphi, commonly known as Golden Sedum, is an incredibly versatile rangy color accent in succulent landscapes, borders and along pathways or for spilling forth out of planters.
-Star-shaped, white flowers add winsome contrast to the greenish-yellow leaf color, which sparkles golden orange in strong light.
-It is a bushy plant in bright light.
-In shade, stems tend to trail.
-White flowers are borne on leafy stalks at the stem tips.
+Sedum adolphi, commonly known as Golden Sedum, is an incredibly versatile rangy color accent in succulent landscapes, borders, and along pathways or spilling out of planters.
+Star-shaped white flowers add winsome contrast to the greenish-yellow leaf color, which sparkles golden orange in intense light.
+It is a bushy plant in bright sunlight.
+In the shade, stems tend to trail.
+White flowers appear on leafy stalks at the stem tips.

-This lovely high colored tender succulent is a fine groundcover in frost free areas.
-Goled Sedum is most often grown as a houseplant or an attractive outdoor container plant where it can be protected during the winter.
-It is hardy from USDA Plant hardiness zones 9 through 11
+This lovely high-colored tender succulent is a good ground cover in frost-free areas.
+Golden Sedum is often grown as a houseplant or an attractive outdoor container plant that can be protected during the winter.
+It is hardy from USDA Plant Hardiness Zones 9 through 11.

 Growing Conditions and General Care

 Choose a location with full sun to filtered shade.
-Golden Sedums is an ideal plant for rock gardens because it spreads quickly with a trailing, low form.
-At maturity, it stand up to 10 inches (25 cm) tall and spread up to 2 feet (60 cm).
+Golden Sedums is an ideal plant for rock gardens because it spreads quickly with a low trailing form.
+At maturity, it stands up to 8 inches (20 cm) tall and spread to 2 feet (60 cm).
 Golden Sedum can also be used in mixed container gardens or even on walls or terraces.

-Golden Sedum tolerates most soils but thrive in light, slightly sandy, well-draining soils.
-In soggy, water-logged soils, the roots rot and the plants suffer disease and pest problems.
+This succulent tolerates most soils but thrives in light, slightly sandy, well-draining soils.
+In soggy, water-logged soils, the roots rot, and the plants suffer disease and pest problems.
 Plant Golden Sedum 2 feet (60 cm) apart.
-Combine this Sedum with other succulents or low-growing, drought-tolerant ground covers.
+Combine this plant with other succulents or low-growing, drought-tolerant groundcovers.

-Water as often as needed.
-Golden Sedum is drought tolerant once it establish a deep root system.
-It’s best to use the "soak and dry" method, and allow the soil to dry out completely between waterings.
+Golden Sedum is drought tolerant once it establishes a deep root system.
+The best way to water this plant is to use the "soak and dry" method.
+Get the soil completely wet, and then wait until the soil is dry before watering again.
 Fertilize annually with a balanced fertilizer.
-Apply the fertilizer to the soil in the spring as new growth appears, according to package directions.
+According to the package directions, apply the fertilizer to the soil in spring as new growth appears.

-Trim back with a string trimmer to remove flowers if the plant starts to look untidy.
-Divide Golden Sedum every 4 years to encourage new growth.
+Trim back with a string trimmer to remove flowers if the plant looks untidy.
+Divide Golden Sedum every four years to encourage new growth.

-There are 3 ways to effectively propagate Golden Sedum: from seed, leaf cuttings and stem cuttings.
+There are three ways to effectively propagate Golden Sedum: from seed, leaf cuttings, and stem cuttings.

 - Back to genus Sedum